This website provides a significant and necessary upgrade to the art and science of Critical Thinking

 Dramatically improve your thinking and decision making by understanding the scope and nature of bias and avoiding the biases hidden in our systems and cultures

 1: What's this website about?

 It describes an analytical yet practical way to look at the topic of Bias.
-It establishes a new approach to critical thinking that recognises human biases are always involved in the thinking process.
+It establishes a new approach to critical thinking that recognizes human biases and biased assumptions are always involved in the thinking process.
 The website also shows:

 1: How we acquire our viewpoints and opinions - see Bias Aware